McLarenCollege/foundations_public/print-christmas-tree-part-1.md

-Write a function that takes a number as an input and print the following tree pattern on the console.
+Modify the below code to print the following tree pattern on the console.

 ***CODE TEMPLATE***
 ****************